runspired/utils/readme.md

 #Utils

+Yet Another Utils Library.

+##Why YAUL?

-I've released and published this package on npm primarily for my own use, I often find I need utility functions that otherwise truly awesome libraries such as underscore lack.
-Overtime, I've collected the things I've written into this modular pattern.
-It's not as efficient as I'd like, nor as complete as I'd hope, but there's a lot of useful stuff here that I regularly use.
+I often find I need utility functions that otherwise truly awesome libraries such as underscore or Ember lack.
+Over time, I've collected the things I've written into this modular pattern.

-Publishing this package is the first step towards an eventual rewrite to fully test the package as well as to turn it into ES6 modules for ease of consumption.

-#installation
+##ES6

+This package is published as an es6 module installable bower or npm.
+If demand arises, or if someone wants to set it up themselves with a pull request, I will provide `AMD` / `CJS` / `Global` versions.

+The advantage of being `ES6` is that this library is easily consumable in tiny parts, ideal for situations where you just need one or a couple missing utility functions.

+Only need a specific string test in your project?
+Now you only need to import that module.

+##Tests

+I intend on creating both positive and failing tests for all of the utility functions provided.
+While I have not had the time to yet, this library and these functions have been ported with me project to project, maintained, and updated for nearly a decade now.

+##installation

-`npm install runspired-utils`
+`npm install runspired-utils --save`

+`bower install runspired-utils --save`

 ##License